vimotest/viewmodel-classification/output/chatgpt/chatgpt_scan_063.md

 Let's proceed to the final website.

-Used WebPilot

-**Website-Name:**  Architecture Presentation Patterns: MVC vs MVP vs MVVM

-**Content Summary:**
-The article on Third Rock Techkno offers a comparative analysis of the MVC, MVP, and MVVM architectural patterns, especially in the context of Android application development.
-The article delineates each pattern, explaining their components and their interactions.
-It also underscores the differences between MVC and MVVM, emphasizing the roles of the controller and the ViewModel.
-The article concludes by recommending the best use cases for each pattern based on the application's specifications.

-**MVVM Section Analysis:**
-- **Model** : Represents data and business logic of the application.
-- **View** : Accountable for the presentation layer of the application.
-- **ViewModel** : Facilitates communication between the Model and the View, handling user interactions and data manipulation.
-- **Technology** : Implied as Android.
-- **Benefits** : Suitable for applications with intricate user interactions.
-- **Concerns** : Not explicitly detailed.

-**Category Determination:**
-- The article provides a standard definition of MVVM.
-- The article does not introduce any new benefits or drawbacks that aren't mentioned in the standard definition.
-- The article does not deviate from the standard definition of MVVM.
-- The article implies a focus on Android, making it technology-specific.

-**Category:**  A*

-**Type:**  Company Blog Article

-**Deviation/Extension Aspects:**  None

-**New Benefits:**  None

-**New Drawbacks:**  None

-**Technology:**  Implied as Android

-**View/ViewModel Cardinality:**  Not explicitly detailed

-**Reason:**  The article offers a comparative analysis of MVC, MVP, and MVVM, adhering to the standard definition of MVVM without introducing any deviations or new benefits/drawbacks.---

 Now, I will generate an overview table with the gathered information from all the websites.